 Besides physical inventions of destruction, in the abstract realm of ideas, pseudo-scientific thinking has also caused much harm.
 For example, the survival-of-the-fittest philosophy from evolution theory was used by Hitler, before World War II, to justify genocide as a means of establishing the supremacy of the Aryan race.
 The same rationale is used nowadays to justify war as a means of curbing population growth.

-When man does not trust in God’s care and concern for mankind, he will theorize along such lines.
+When human society does not trust in God’s care and concern for His creations, pseudo-philosophers will rise to the fore to theorize along such lines.
 How convenient for world leaders to swallow this one.
 Why worry about being a peacemaker or finding ways of sharing their wealth with a world that, after all, needs to downsize its population?
 War and starvation are surely two expedient methods of accomplishing this unfortunate, but necessary, purpose.

 Such are the logical, but misguided, conclusions of those who seek a shortcut to supremacy in the world and look not to the wisdom and power of a loving God to solve these overwhelming problems of our modern times.

-Scientific materialism then has become the religion of modern man, although it’s not supposed to be a religion.
+Scientific materialism then has become the religion of modern times, although it’s not supposed to be a religion.
 Yet because it has usurped so many of the functions and beliefs that used to belong in the religious realm, it may as well be called a religion – a “foreign” one in which neither God, nor the supernatural, have any part.
+It is a religion of no religion.
 And it has worked, just as a false religion would, to draw people away from the true God.

 And this exaltation of man’s reason has caused his heart to become colder and his faith in God to become weaker, and has turned him aside into the clutches of “a foreign god… which his fathers did not know” – science, technology, and the use and misuse of the natural forces of creation.